Changes and additions to the Mapping Rules

 • Clarified the rules for drawing double-purpose grounds on the map.

-Athletic fields that also function as playgrounds (they feature at least one attribute of a children's playground, such as a swing, a carousel, or something similar) are mapped as items from the “Playground” category.
+Athletic fields that also function as playgrounds (featuring at least one attribute of a children's playground, such as a swing or carousel) belong to the “Playground” category.

-See 11.1.1 and 11.2.1.
+See paragraphs 11.1.1 and 11.2.1.

 • Clarified that free-standing benches that are not part of larger objects are marked on the map, even if they are located in front of a stage or another map item.